For course descriptions not found in the UC San Diego General Catalog, 2014–15, please contact the department for more information.

 177. Space and Time in the Brain (4)

 The course examines features of neural dynamics that map spatial and temporal relationships.
 Lectures will cover interval timing, mapping of item-to-observer position, mapping of observer-to-world position, and the conjunction of spatial and temporal coding in hippocampus.
-Prerequisites: COGS 107B.
+Prerequisites: Cognitive Science 107B.

 179. Electrophysiology of Cognition (4)